GilAvraham2909/DiseaseSpreadModel/README.md

 This program is a GUI simulator for a disease spread using a genetic algorithm.

 ## About
-I build an program that simulate a disease spread in the population.
+I built a program that simulates a disease spread in the population.
-In the end of the run you get a graph of the iterations.
+At the end of the run you get a graph of the iterations.

 ## Installing
 - python and install the requirements.txt file.